 If you’re looking for Chewy Peanut Butter Cookies, this is your recipe.
 They’re crispy on the outside, chewy in the middle and full of delicious peanut flavour.
 You will LOVE them!

 I might have had a serious cookie craving the other day.
-And when I say serious, I mean: SERIOUS.
+And when I say serious, I mean, SERIOUS.
 It started off with 4 of these delicious white chocolate and cranberry butter cookies, but that just wasn’t enough.
 I needed some peanut butter cookies.
 Some soft and chewy and yummy peanut butter cookies.
 And since I promised you a treat for sticking with me through a week’s worth of playing catch up on the Cooking Up an Income Reports, I figured I really couldn’t feel guilty about all these cookies.

-My craving for peanut butter cookies actually started about a week ago when I saw one bigger than my outstretched hand at a coffee shop.
-(See how much self control I actually have. ) But the thing with peanut butter cookies is that when they’re good, they’re crazy good, but when they’re bad, they’re really bad.
+My craving for chewy peanut butter cookies actually started about a week ago when I saw one bigger than my outstretched hand at a coffee shop.
+(See how much self-control I actually have. ) But the thing with peanut butter cookies is that when they’re good, they’re crazy good, but when they’re bad, they’re really bad.
 And coffee shop peanut butter cookies always seems to be hard, dry and totally disappointing.
 Totally unlike these ones here.

 These soft, chewy and extra peanut buttery morsels are as good as it gets.
-And there’s a tiny sprinkle of Maldon sea salt on to, just because sea salt makes everything better.
+And there’s a tiny sprinkle of Maldon sea salt on too, just because sea salt makes everything better.
 You’re welcome